Austin Aviation Accident Attorneys

 - Unpowered aircraft (11 percent)

-Seventeen percent of hospitalized patients didn’t fall into any of those categories.
-These victims included ground workers, passengers and crew injured outside the airplane.
+17 percent of hospitalized patients didn’t fall into any of those categories.
+These victims included ground workers, passengers, and crew injured outside the airplane.

 Among victims who died:

-- Eighty-seven percent were occupants of noncommercial aircraft
+- 87 percent were occupants of noncommercial aircraft

 At the beginning of any aviation accident case, there are always far more questions than answers.
 Who and what caused the accident?
 When will that even be known?
 What do I do while accident investigators complete their investigation?
-With the help of an experienced aviation accident attorney, the questions can slowly give way to answers.
+With the help of an experienced aviation accident attorney in Austin, the questions can slowly give way to answers.